abougouffa/minemacs/README.md

 - `minemacs-first-elisp-file-hook`
 - `minemacs-first-org-file-hook`

+## MinEmacs keybindings cheat sheet
+MinEmacs defines several keybindings, mainly using [**general.el**](https://github.com/noctuid/general.el).
+To see the full list of keybindings defined using general, you can type `SPC h g` or `M-x general-describe-keybindings`.

 ## Troubleshooting
 If you experienced an issue with MinEmacs, you can check the [FAQ](FAQ.md), check [open issues or open a new one](https://github.com/abougouffa/minemacs/issues).